nils-mathieu/piscine-rust/module-02.md

 **Warning:** The `String` type is not in allowed symbols!

-The `Literal` type should implement a method to print its content as if it were written in a code file.
-It should also have functions to determine the type currently represented.
+The `Literal` type must implement a method to print its content.
+It must also have functions to determine the type currently represented.

 ```rust
 impl Literal {